 With the X-Line unit, we have completely reconfigured the battery.
 The monitor now uses a USB Power pack that easily attaches onto the back of the unit.
 While smaller, the new battery can power the monitor for up to 6hrs.
 There is also no longer a need for an external charger (just a USB power cable now).
 Simple and effective.

 The simplicity of the new battery makes set-up far easier than before.

-Step 1: Opening The Box
+Opening The Box

-Every HI-POD arrives in a set of three boxes; a tube case, a base case, and an accessory case.
+Every HI-POD arrives in a set of two boxes; a tube/base case, and an accessory case.